X

 A larger sectional can be worthwhile if you enjoy having plenty of guests watching television with you.
 If you don’t really entertain a lot and prefer your own company only, then a smaller sofa that fits your space would be the better option.

 Next, consider how many people will use the sofa at the same time.
 If there are more than two people, you might want to think about a more extended sofa with three seats.
-A two-seater, though, is comfortable enough for a couple.
+A two-seater is comfortable enough for a couple, though.

-You should also think about your preferred position on the couch.
+Consider your preferred sitting position too.
 Do you prefer to relax, or do you prefer to sit straight up?
 If it depends on the day and how you feel, check out our loungers for reclining whenever you like.

 2. Read the Room

-Take note of the room's length and width to obtain a sense of the size of sofas that will fit there.
-It's a good idea to look for sofas with higher backs if your room is big and has high ceilings because the open space will complement such sofas.
+Take note of the room’s dimensions to determine the size of sofas that will fit there.
+It's a good idea to look for sofas with higher backs if your room is big and has high ceilings, because the open space will complement such sofas.

-While purchasing a sizable, three-piece chaise couch could increase your comfort, it will take up all of your available space if you live in a studio apartment.
-So even though the couch may be soft, you won't feel as comfortable when moving around the room.
+While a sizable three-piece chaise might increase your comfort, it will consume all your available space in a studio apartment.
+Even though the sofa may be soft, you won't feel comfortable moving around the room.

 While all this may sound obvious, many people continue to select sofas that are either too big or too small for their living rooms.
-A useful rule to apply when determining whether a sofa or sectional couch would suit your space is that it shouldn't take up the entire wall length and that there should be at least 18 inches of room on either side of the sofa.
+A useful rule: your sofa shouldn't occupy the entire wall length, and there should be at least 18 inches of space on either side.
 If you want a sectional with a chaise, the length of the chaise shouldn't go past the middle of the space.

 Here’s what our senior interior designer, Cristina Chirila had to say on this: “I always ask my clients to bring measurements of the room and if that’s not possible, I request them to schedule a video call with me or at the very least, bring pictures of the room so I can have an idea of the size and shape of their space and then guide them in choosing a sofa that would fit perfectly in that space.”